sg893052/sonic-buildimage/devops/tam/tam-qlm-hld.md

 sonic (config-tam-qlm)# [no] enable
 ```

-Deactivating Queue Latency Monitor will purge all Queue Latency Monitor configuration from the switch.
+- Deactivating Queue Latency Monitor will purge all Queue Latency Monitor configuration from the switch.
+- QLM feature entry will be added to the TAM_FEATURE_TABLE in CONFIG_DB.
+Please refer to TAM_FEATURE_TABLE in tam HLD for more information.

 #### 3.6.2.2 Setting up port-groups for Queue Latency Monitoring
 - To monitor traffic between a particualr ingress and egress set of ports, the port-group must be previously created with the `portgroup` command (under `config-tam-qlm`) hierarchy).
 It must be associated with set of egress-ports and/or ingress-ports.
 A port can be part of only one port-group's egress-port list.
 - The command syntax to create a port-group is as follows